China

 Results and Impact

-• On January 2024, The Carter Center hosted the Forum in Honor of Jimmy Carter and the 45th Anniversary of the Normalization of U.S.-China Relations.
-Speakers included U.S. Ambassador to China Nicholas Burns and U.S. House of Representative Judy Chu.
+• In January 2024, The Carter Center hosted the Forum in Honor of Jimmy Carter and the 45th Anniversary of the Normalization of U.S.-China Relations.
+Speakers included U.S. Ambassador to China Nicholas Burns and U.S. Rep. Judy Chu.
 View their video messages.

 • In May 2022, The Carter Center launched China-America Stories.
-The new site makes it possible to continue to reach audiences in mainland China and was created after the U.S.-China Perception Monitor websites were censored for publishing Hu Wei’s article.
+The new site makes it possible to continue reaching audiences in mainland China after the U.S.-China Perception Monitor websites were censored for publishing Hu Wei’s article.

 • In February 2021, The Carter Center published the inaugural issue of the “Finding Firmer Ground” report series titled “Finding Firmer Ground: The Role of Civil Society and NGOs in U.S.-China Relations.”